Meet growing needs for innovative insurance solutions while increasing operational health and improving compliance.

 Milliman has extensive experience in reviewing and validating internal capital models, including the inputs and assumptions related to catastrophe risk.
 Milliman can help a client ensure that their models meet industry best practices in their theoretical structure, key assumptions, technical implementation, use within the company, and documentation.

-Karl is a principal and consulting actuary with Milliman.
+Karl Goring is a principal and consulting actuary with Milliman.
 He joined the firm in 1999.
 He works primarily for Bermuda-based clients.

 Ask the tough questions.
 We’re ready for them.